 Peercasting allows users to stream content.
-The Peer Distributed Transfer Protocol (PDTP) uses a peer-to-peer system, which delivers content from a central server.
+The Peer Distributed Transfer Protocol (PDTP) uses a P2P system, which delivers content from a central server.
 The files then travel through peers within the network.
 The distribution lessens the load on a single system’s bandwidth.
 As such, the more connected users there are, the faster a download or upload is.

 These are just some of the useful applications of P2P networks.
 Over time, we may see more.

-Pros and Cons of P2P Sharing
+What Are the Pros and Cons of Peer-to-Peer (P2P) Sharing?

 Like any other technology, P2P sharing has its ups and downs.
 We listed some of them below.

 For administrators, P2P sharing is cost-effective in that they don’t have to purchase and set up a dedicated server to enable resource sharing.
 It is also reliable given that even if one of the peers or connected computers fail, the network will continue to function since all of them essentially function as servers.

 A P2P network is also scalable.
 In a typical network setup, the dedicated server could get overloaded with the addition of users, which is not the case in P2P sharing.
 In fact, the addition of users actually means more resources for others.